-If the College agrees to accept credit from an affiliated study abroad program toward the Randolph College degree, it will process federal Title IV financial aid on behalf of the student or sign a government-approved consortium agreement allowing the other approved college or university to process such assistance.
-Most honor scholarships are applicable when the student is in attendance at certain colleges or universities with which the College has a formal affiliation or exchange program.
+If the College agrees to accept credit from an affiliated study abroad program toward the Randolph College degree, it will process federal student aid on behalf of the student or sign a government-approved consortium agreement allowing the other approved college or university to process such assistance.
+Most scholarships and grants are applicable when the student attends certain colleges or universities with which the College has a formal affiliation or exchange program.